-Stafford, who holds a career record of 144-101-31 in 14 years of collegiate coaching, has guided his Bearcats to improved records each of his first four campaigns and carries a 42-39-12 mark into his fifth season at the helm.
-With another successful season, his Bearcats might not only hoist trophies and reach the national tournament, but also could secure milestone victories for his career (six wins from 150) and UC tenure (eight wins from 50).
+Stafford, who holds a career record of 156-105-34 in 15 years of collegiate coaching, has guided his Bearcats to improved records each of his first five campaigns (based upon win percentages) and carries a 54-44-15 mark into the 2018 season, his sixth at UC.

-Last season, the team once again improved its winning percentage, posting an increase for the fourth year in a row under Stafford while seeing the team score 30 goals for the fourth year in a row, something that hasn’t happened since the early 2000’s.
-His team also allowed just 21 goals, the lowest total in 2006 (19).
-Overall, UC went 11-5-4 on the season and found a way to make the AAC tournament as they tied for fourth place and received the fifth seed following crunch-time points secured on the road and at home.
+In 2016, the team once again improved its winning percentage, posting an increase for the fourth year in a row under Stafford while seeing the team score 30 goals for the fourth year in a row, something that hasn’t happened since the early 2000’s.
+His team also allowed just 21 goals, the lowest total since 2006 (19).
+Overall, UC went 11-5-4 on the season and found a way to make the AAC tournament as they tied for fourth place and received the fifth seed following crunch-time points secured.

 Defensively, UC was backed by Natalie Smith, who posted nine clean sheets to close out her career with 20.2 (#3 in UC history) while recording 209 total saves.
 In fact, Smith and the Bearcats defense posted a 6-1-2 record at home in 2016 and allowed just five goals in those matches.
 That stellar play at home helped UC go on a 5-0-1 streak midway through the season after opening 3-2-0 to start the year.